postmannen/steward/README.md

 As long as you can do something as an operator on in a shell on a system you can do the same with Steward in a secure way to one or all end nodes (servers) in one go with one single message/command.

+**NB** Expect the main branch to have breaking changes.
+If stability is needed, use the released packages, and read the release notes where changes will be explained.

 - [steward](#steward)
   - [What is it ?](#what-is-it-)
   - [Overview](#overview)